 Earnings (Loss) Per Share

 Basic earnings (loss) per share is computed by dividing the income or loss by the weighted-average number of outstanding shares of common stock for the applicable period.
 Diluted earnings per share is computed by dividing the income or loss by the weighted-average number of outstanding shares of common stock for the applicable period, including the dilutive effect of common stock equivalents.
-Potentially dilutive common stock equivalents primarily consist of employee stock options, warrants issued to employees and non-employees in exchange for services and warrants issued in connection with financings.
-Common stock underlying all outstanding stock options, restricted stock units and warrants, totaling 6,787,000 and 5,041,000 at June 30, 2022 and December 31, 2021, respectively, have been excluded from the computation of diluted loss per share because the effect of inclusion would have been anti-dilutive.
+Potentially dilutive common stock equivalents primarily consist of common stock potentially issuable in connection with the conversion of outstanding convertible notes payable, employee stock options, warrants issued to employees and non-employees in exchange for services and warrants issued in connection with financings.
+Common stock underlying all outstanding stock options, restricted stock units and warrants, totaling 1,044,000 and 339,000 at September 30, 2023 and 2022, respectively, have been excluded from the computation of diluted loss per share because the effect of inclusion would have been anti-dilutive.
+Common stock potentially issuable in connection with the conversion of outstanding convertible preferred stock totaling 4,077,000 at September 30, 2023, have been excluded from the computation of diluted loss per share for the three and nine months ended September 30, 2023 because the effect of inclusion would have been anti-dilutive.

 Recent Accounting Guidance

-Recent Accounting Pronouncements – Not Yet Adopted.
+Recent Accounting Pronouncements – Adopted.
 In October 2021, the FASB issued ASU No. 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers, which requires entities to recognize and measure contract assets and contract liabilities acquired in a business combination in accordance with ASC Topic 606, Revenue from Contracts with Customers, in order to align the recognition of a contract liability with the definition of a performance obligation.
-This standard will be effective for the Company beginning in the first quarter of fiscal year 2023, and early adoption is permitted.
-The Company is currently evaluating the impact that this standard will have on its financial statements and related disclosures.
+This standard is effective for the Company beginning in the first quarter of fiscal year 2023.
+The adoption of the new accounting standard did not have a material impact on the condensed consolidated balance sheets or statements of operations for the periods presented herein.